nebuly-ai/optimate/apps/maximize/gpu_partitioner/README.md

 # 🛰️ GPU Partitioner (WIP)
-Effortlessly maximize the utilization of GPU resources in a Kubernetes cluster through real-time dynamic partitioning.
+Effortlessly maximize the utilization of GPU resources in a Kubernetes cluster through real-time dynamic partitioning and elastic quotas.

 If you like this modeule, give us a star to show your support for the project ⭐